Danyc0/tom-sbott/README.md

 You'll need to create a discord bot of your own in the [Discord Developer Portal](https://discord.com/developers/applications) with View Channels and Read Messages permissions.
 It's also handy if you have an empty server (or "guild") for you to test in.
 This section of [this guide](https://realpython.com/how-to-make-a-discord-bot-python/#how-to-make-a-discord-bot-in-the-developer-portal) may be helpful to set that up.

-You'll need to set three environment variables:
+You'll need to set four environment variables:
 * DISCORD_TOKEN -> The Discord token for the bot you created (Available on your bot page in the developer portal)
 * API_KEY -> Your Google API key so the bot can query the YouTube API
 * CHANNEL_IDS -> A space-separated list of the channel IDs in which to post the latest video link